jpspann91/NoteTaker/README.md

 ## Installation
-npm install to get `express module`.
+`npm install` to get express module.

 ## Usage
 This app will be used to show competancy with using Express.js to establish routes to different endpoints and showing different pages depeneing on the end point you have hit